-Now you can make Homemade Condensed Cream of Celery Soup at home so you can modify it for your specific dietary needs.
-Directions for both microwave and top-of-the-stove assembly are included.
-It’s gluten-free, too!
+Now you can make Homemade Condensed Cream of Celery Soup at home.
+Consequently, you can change the recipe for your specific dietary needs.
+I have included directions for both microwave and top-of-the-stove assembly.

 - 3/4 cup finely-chopped celery

 - 1 tablespoon vegetable or avocado oil

 - 1 teaspoon onion powder (I substitute 1 tablespoon chopped onion)

 - 1/4 teaspoon celery salt or table salt